How Much Sauerkraut Should I Eat Daily

 Lower Cholesterol Levels

 Sauerkraut provides a range of nutritional elements for optimal health.
-Low in calorie and containing no fat, sauerkraut also features other benefits making it a decisive contribution to your diet, including:
+Low in calories and containing no fat, sauerkraut also features other benefits making it a decisive contribution to your diet, including:

 Potassium